fbpx

 Abstract

-Once the best fitting project portfolio management (PPM) software has been selected, an organisation must then proceed to applying the knowledge it acquired during the evaluation process to ensure the efficient implementation of the selected technology to its environment.
-For many organisations, the key to successfully deploying enterprise software typically lies with the chosen vendor.
+Once the best fitting project portfolio management (PPM) software has been selected, an organization must then proceed to applying the knowledge it acquired during the evaluation process to ensure the efficient implementation of the selected technology to its environment.
+For many organizations, the key to successfully deploying enterprise software typically lies with the chosen vendor.
 Although the vendor tends to be the primary driver during deployment, even the best implementation team will fail if the customer itself does not take the necessary measures to prepare their own team for the imminent changes ahead.
 PPM solutions are only as good as the people who employ them.
-The fact is, a successful installation alone will only provide an organisation with the vehicle for improvement.
-Without customer commitment, more often than not, PPM software investments turn into unwanted “Shelfware.”
+The fact is a successful installation alone will only provide an organization with the vehicle for improvement.
+Without customer commitment, often, PPM software investments turn into unwanted “Shelf ware.”

-In order to avoid “crashing before take off,” organisations need to recognize that they must prepare themselves for their new PPM solution.
-The aim of this white paper is to provide organisations with a detailed guide highlighting the steps necessary to prepare their teams for a successful PPM software deployment that will improve their visibility, their processes and their collaboration.
+To avoid “crashing before take off,” organizations need to recognize that they must prepare themselves for their new PPM solution.
+The aim of this white paper is to provide organizations with a detailed guide highlighting the steps necessary to prepare their teams for a successful PPM software deployment that will improve their visibility, their processes, and their collaboration.

-Deployment as a Project: It all starts with the plan
+Step 1.
+Deployment as a Project: It all starts with the plan.

-Rigorous deployment planning is the first necessary step an organisation must take to position its new PPM solution on the right track.
-Along with the chosen vendor, the organisation must define the deployment project plan, objectives and risks associated with the change.
-The purpose of the plan is to communicate what is involved to the end-users, and to begin the process of organisational buy-in that will ultimately lead to product adoption.
+Rigorous deployment planning is the first necessary step an organization must take to position its new PPM solution on the right track.
+Along with the chosen vendor, the organization must define the deployment project plan, objectives and risks associated with the change.
+The purpose of the plan is to communicate what is involved to the end-users, and to begin the process of organizational buy-in that will ultimately lead to product adoption.

 • Phase 1 – Deployment Definition – the purpose of the deployment plan is to clearly define the overall objectives of the PPM technology and its application to the business.
 The definition process needs to involve all project stakeholders so that expectations are clear from the onset.